mistupv/cauder/README.md

 ## Creating a log

-To trace the execution of a function call you should use either the `tracer:trace/3` or `tracer:trace/4` function.
-Both functions accept as their first three argument the components of a function application, i.e. to trace `apply(Module, Function, Arguments)` you should call `tracer:trace(Module, Function, Arguments)`, they also return the trace in case you want to use it directly.
+To trace the execution of a function call you should use either the `cauder_tracer:trace/3` or `cauder_tracer:trace/4` function.
+Both functions accept as their first three argument the components of a function application, i.e. to trace `apply(Module, Function, Arguments)` you should call `cauder_tracer:trace(Module, Function, Arguments)`, they also return the trace in case you want to use it directly.

 The optional fourth argument is a collection of configuration options for the trace process, these options can be